Semiparametric bivariate extreme-value copulas: Results

+Each of the random copula samples consisted of 1,000 observations.
+Our models were fit using 13 parameters in all cases: 10 more than the ground truth copula families.
+We believe that the specific number of parameters has less impact in a semiparametric context, where one typically employs a large number and then reduces overfitting by penalizing curvature.
+In the end, the target of this semiparametric method is a function that lives in an infinite-dimensional space.
+In practice, both the Gumbel and the Galambos families need fewer parameters than 13, but in this case, we have preferred to stick to a large number to showcase the method's performance in a general setting.
+Finally, for both the Gumbel and Galambos copulas, we used a curvature penalty factor $\lambda = 10^{-5}$.

-The results of the experiments can be assessed in Figure~\ref{fig:simulation-study-gumbel}, for the Gumbel copulas, and Figure~\ref{fig:simulation-study-galambos}, for the Galambos copulas.
-The results are qualitatively very similar in both cases.
-Our method displays low biases and variances in all the experiments, with perhaps the only exception of the lowest correlated Gumbel sample, with a slight bias.
-This behaviour matches the known limitation of our method as regards the boundary slopes, which have fixed values.
-Therefore, our method is likely to perform a bit worse as variables tend to be more independent.
-Additionally, according to~\cite{Kamnitui2019}, a wider range of Pickands functions exist for lower correlations, which poses greater difficulties for the optimization process.
-On the other hand, our method shows high sensitivity when capturing asymmetry, performing well in all cases, especially considering that the limitation of the fixed slopes becomes more apparent in these cases, as shown by~\eqref{eq:khoudraji-boundary-slopes}.
+\figurename~\ref{fig:simulation-study-gumbel} shows the results for the Gumbel copulas, while \figurename~\ref{fig:simulation-study-galambos} presents those of the Galambos.
+The results are qualitatively very similar. \gls{sbevc} displays low biases and variances in all cases.
+If any, the highest biases appear under asymmetry and low correlations.
+This behaviour matches the known limitation of \gls{sbevc} as regards the boundary slopes, which have fixed values.
+Variance is also higher for small correlations, in agreement with~\cite{Kamnitui2019}.

-In all simulations we employed the trick mentioned in Section~\ref{subsec:estimation} for selecting the \textit{a priori} more convenient variable ordering, so as to avoid numerical instabilities.
-The procedure worked well, as demonstrated by the practically equal results obtained for either $\alpha = 0.5$ or $\beta = 0.5$.
-Note that otherwise we could have run the optimization for both variable orderings, taking the one with the highest fitness, but at a higher execution time.
+In all simulations, we employed the trick mentioned in Section~\ref{subsec:estimation} for selecting the \textit{a priori} more convenient variable ordering to avoid numerical instabilities.
+The procedure worked well, as demonstrated by the nearly identical results obtained for either $\alpha = 0.5$ or $\beta = 0.5$.